sekhri101/personal-goals/til/README.md

 - How to write a Twitter bot
 - How to use Pandoc to convert Markdown to Word and other file formats
 - What RAML and YAML files are
+- What tox does
+- How to use coverage.py
+- How to create branches in GitHub/a good GitHub workflow
+- How to pip install a specific version of a package from GitHub before a new release

 # Stuff I want to learn